Muslim conquests in the Indian subcontinent: Timur

 Tīmūr bin Taraghay Barlas, known in the West as Tamerlane or "Timur the lame", was a 14th-century warlord of Turco-Mongol descent.
 He had conquered much of western and central Asia, and founded the Timurid Empire (1370–1507) in Central Asia which survived until 1857 as the Mughal dynasty of India.

 Informed about civil war in South Asia, Timur began a trek starting in 1398 to invade the reigning Sultan Nasir-u Din Mehmud of the Tughlaq Dynasty in the north Indian city of Delhi.
 His campaign was politically pretexted that the Muslim Delhi Sultanate was too tolerant toward its "Hindu" subjects, but that could not mask the real reason being to amass the wealth of the Delhi Sultanate.

-Timur crossed the Indus River at Attock (now Pakistan) on 24 September.
-In Haryana, his soldiers killed about 50 to 100 Hindu civilians each.

 Timur's invasion did not go unopposed, however, and he did meet some resistance during his march to Delhi, most notably with the Sarv Khap coalition in northern India, as well as the Governor of Meerut.
 Although impressed and momentarily stalled by the valour of Ilyaas Awan, Timur was able to continue his relentless approach to Delhi, arriving in 1398 to combat the armies of Sultan Mehmud, already weakened by an internal battle for ascension within the royal family.

 The Sultan's army was easily defeated on 17 December 1398.
 Timur entered Delhi and the city was sacked, destroyed, and left in ruins.
 Before the battle for Delhi, Timur executed more than 100,000 "Hindu" captives.

-Timur himself recorded the invasions in his memoirs, which were collectively known as Tuzk-i-Timuri.
-Timur's purported autobiography, the Tuzk-e-Taimuri ("Memoirs of Temur") is a later fabrication, although most of the historical facts are accurate.
+Timur's purported autobiography, the Tuzk-i-Timuri ("Memoirs of Temur") is a later fabrication.